Giants vs. Phillies Player Props Betting Odds

 |0

-Bet on player props for Alec Bohm or other Phillies players with DraftKings Sportsbook.
+Bet on player props for Alec Bohm, Nicholas Castellanos or other Phillies players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.